Geoffrey Grigson: Family

 Born in 1905, Grigson was the youngest of seven sons of Canon William Shuckforth Grigson (1845–1930), a Norfolk clergyman who had settled in Cornwall as vicar of Pelynt, and Mary Beatrice Boldero, herself the daughter of a clergyman.
 The inscription on his father's slate headstone in Pelynt Churchyard is the work of Eric Gill, 1931.
 Five of Grigson's six brothers died serving in the First and Second World Wars, among them John Grigson.
 This was one of the highest rates of mortality suffered by any British family during the conflicts of the 20th century.
-Grigson's one surviving brother, Wilfrid Grigson, was killed in an air crash in 1948 while serving as a post-Partition official in Pakistan.
+Grigson's surviving brother, Wilfrid Grigson, was killed in an air crash in 1948 while serving as a post-Partition official in Pakistan.

 Geoffrey Grigson's first wife was Frances Franklin Galt (who died in 1937 of tuberculosis).
 With her, he founded the poetry magazine New Verse.
-They had one daughter, Caroline (who was married to designer Colin Banks).
+They had one daughter, Caroline (who married designer Colin Banks).
 With his second wife, Berta Emma Kunert, Grigson had two children, Anna and Lionel Grigson.
 Following divorce from his second wife, Grigson married Jane Grigson, née McIntire (1928–90).
 Their daughter is Sophie Grigson.
 Among Grigson's grandchildren is the political scientist Giacomo Benedetto.

 Honours and legacy

-Grigson was awarded the Duff Cooper Prize for his 1971 volume of poetry Discoveries of Bones and Stones.
+Described in 1963 by G. S. Fraser as "one of the most important figures in the history of English taste in our time", Grigson was awarded the Duff Cooper Prize for his 1971 volume of poetry Discoveries of Bones and Stones.
 A collection of tributes entitled Grigson at Eighty, compiled by R. M. Healey (Cambridge: Rampant Lions Press), was published in 1985, the year of his death.
 In 2005, to mark the centenary of Grigson's birth a conference was held at St Edmund Hall, Oxford.

 In 2007, Pallant House Gallery in Chichester presented the exhibition Poets in the Landscape: The Romantic Spirit in British Art.
-The exhibition explored "the creative links between poetry, the pastoral vision and British art in the work of Romantic artists of the 18th and 19th centuries, and the Neo-Romantic artists of the mid-20th century", with exhibits of Grigson’s anthology The Poet's Eye, featuring lithographs by John Craxton, and copies of New Verse.
+The exhibition explored "the creative links between poetry, the pastoral vision and British art in the work of Romantic artists of the 18th and 19th centuries, and the Neo-Romantic artists of the mid-20th century", with exhibits of Grigson's anthology The Poet's Eye, featuring lithographs by John Craxton, and copies of New Verse.

 In 2017, the British Museum presented a major exhibition of British landscape paintings from the century following the death of J. M. W. Turner.
 The exhibition title was "borrowed from the poet and critic Geoffrey Grigson's 1949 collection of essays Places of the Mind", and, in doing so, "acknowledges how every landscape drawing is a construct of the mind and imagination of its creator".